AAGI-AUS/qcflow-rnaseq/README.md

 # qcflow-rnaseq

-QC pipeline for RNA-seq reads
+QC and trimming pipeline for RNA-seq reads.

+The pipeline runs the follwing:
+* FastQC for quality control
+* MultiQC for a prettier visualizatio of all the samples
+* Fastp for general reads statistics and trimming
+* Biobloomtools for contamination screening

+The pipeline is meant to be executed on the Pawsey-Setonix supercomputer but other settings are comings soon.